Seal of the president of the United States: Popular culture

-2019 spoof incident
+2019 trolling incident

-On July 23, 2019, President Donald Trump, the forty-fifth president, gave an address to young Republicans at the Turning Point USA Teen Student Action Summit 2019 in front of a screen onto which a spoof caricature of the seal was projected.
+On July 23, 2019, 45th U.S. President Donald Trump gave an address to young Republicans at the Turning Point USA Teen Student Action Summit 2019 in front of a screen onto which a spoof caricature of the seal was projected.
 The graphic was switched after 80 seconds.
-At the time, no one from the White House, the hosting facility, the hosting organization, or the summit organizers appears to have been aware of the substitution.
+At the time, no one from the White House, the hosting facility, the hosting organization, or the summit organizers appeared to have been aware of the substitution.
 The story was reported by The Washington Post on July 24, including photos and video of Trump speaking in front of the fake seal.
 Turning Point USA later blamed an audio-visual employee for the gaffe.

 The "faux seal" showed a double-headed eagle, in the tradition of the Russian state (suggestive of Russian interference in U.S. politics).
-In one claw the arrows had been replaced with golf clubs (representing the president's connection to the sport), while the other held a wad of green banknotes.
+In one claw, the arrows had been replaced with golf clubs (representing the president's connection to the sport), while the other held a wad of green banknotes.
 The chief of the shield bore five white hammer-and-sickle devices; and the motto E pluribus unum had been replaced by the phrase 45 es un títere, Spanish for "Number 45 is a puppet".

 The graphic had been designed and marketed in 2016 as a joke by Charles Leazott, a disillusioned Republican who opposed President Trump.
 He later commented that the unidentified perpetrator was "either wildly incompetent or the best troll ever.
 Either way, I love them."
 He subsequently displayed an image of Trump speaking before his seal design on the site for his related products.